gladden4work/Download-Web-Table-Extension/README.md

 # Table Sniffer Chrome Extension

-This extension detects HTML tables on any page and adds a **Download CSV** button to the top-right corner of each table.
+This extension detects HTML tables on any page and adds a **Download CSV** button to the top-left corner of each table.
 Clicking the button exports that table as CSV.
-A background service worker now handles the actual file download.
+Before downloading, the extension tries to expand paginated tables to show all rows.
+A background service worker handles the file download.
 A popup UI is also available for preview and clipboard copy.

 ## Features